Noddy (character): History

 In 1998, producer Rick Siggelkow brought Noddy into the North American market in a television series called The Noddy Shop, but with all of the live-action scenes filmed in Canada.
-Much like how Siggelkow introduced Thomas & Friends to American audiences through Shining Time Station, the series incorporated footage from Noddy's Toyland Adventures re-dubbed with American accents.
+Much like how Siggelkow introduced Thomas the Tank Engine & Friends to American audiences through Shining Time Station, the series incorporated footage from Noddy's Toyland Adventures re-dubbed with American accents.
 In its first season on PBS, the show was seen by an average of 2.5 million viewers per episode, higher than Sesame Streets average during the same year.
 Actor Jack Nicholson and Friends star Lisa Kudrow had their picture taken with Noddy at the Aids Paediatric event in New York, USA in June 1999.

 By 1999, 200 million Noddy books had been sold in 27 languages.
 Noddy is known as "Oui Oui" in France, "Doddi" in Iceland, "Purzelknirps" in Germany and "Hilitos" in Spain.

-A new Noddy television series called Make Way for Noddy was first announced to be in production in October 2000, with 100 11-minute episodes and a feature-length Christmas special announced to be in production for a 2001 delivery.
+A Noddy television series called Make Way for Noddy was first announced to be in production in October 2000, with 100 11-minute episodes and a feature-length Christmas special announced to be in production for a 2001 delivery.
 In January 2001, SD Entertainment were announced to be producers on the series and they announced it would be their first project.
 In May 2002, UK's Channel Five announced that it had commissioned 100 episodes of the series, airing in September of that year.
 The range of newly developed TV shows at Chorion began to expand internationally, with Noddy becoming the most recognised children's character in France in 2003 and sold to the Chinese market in 2004, and airing in the US on PBS Kids in 2005.

-In 2005, a set of 100 new, two-minute TV interstitials were created by Chorion.
+In 2005, a set of 100 new, two-minute TV interstitials were created by Chorion for Make way for Noddy.
 These interstitials, entitled Say it with Noddy, feature Noddy learning words in a variety of foreign languages.
 They also introduced Noddy's new friend Whizz from Robot Village, who presses a button on his chest to play recordings of native speakers saying the new foreign-language words can Noddy was to learn.
 The interstitials were featured on commercial breaks on UK's Five and featured as segments for the American airing of the show on PBS and now-defunct Universal Kids (formerly known as "Sprout").

 Noddy, Big Ears, Mr. Plod, and several other characters from British children's literature appeared at the Children's Party at the Palace on 25 June 2006 in honour of the 80th birthday of Queen Elizabeth II.
 During the pantomime-style play called The Queen's Handbag, Noddy and Big Ears were portrayed by performers in mascot-style costumes, while Mr. Plod was played by actor Martin Clunes.